artainmo/DevOps/cloud/README.md

 Amazon Lex can be deployed to AWS Mobile SDK for mobile apps, Facebook Messenger, Slack, and Twilio.<br>
 Amazon Lex Automated Chatbot Designer automates the process of creating a chatbot.
 It takes transcripts and uses NLP and deep learning to extract intents and slot values.
 It can take transcripts form Amazon Connect.
 Amazon Connect can be used to build a call center.
 It is a cloud-based virtual contact center that can receive calls and listen to those calls with Amazon Lex.

+Amazon Personalize is a fully managed recommendation engine.
+Amazon uses it on its webshop to propose other products.<br>
+It can be used via an API that takes customer data and sends back recommendations.
+The 'GetRecommendations' API can send recommended or similar products.
+The 'GetPersonalizedRanking' sends a ranking of products you want to propose.<br>
+It allows recommendations for new unknown users by recommending popular items.
+Contextual recommendations that take in account contextual factors such as device type, time of day, location, are also possible.
+It can also be used to segment users intelligently into different groups for marketing campaigns.<br>
+Filters can be used for example to avoid recommending already bought products and business rules for example to highlight premium content.
+It can also inject promoted content into recommendations and find the most relevant promotion.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>